gdewael/cpg-transformer/README.md

 ### Imputation and denoising <a name="impute"></a>

-Once a model is trained on already-observed sites, it can be used to impute unobserved sites as well.
+Once a model is trained on already-observed sites, it can be used to impute unobserved sites.
 We provide `impute_genome.py` for genome-wide imputation using either CpG Transformer, DeepCpG or CaMelia models.
 For all methods, the same three inputs are expected as with the training scripts: `X.npz`, `y.npz` and `pos.npz`.
 In addition, an output location e.g. `output.npz` should be specified.
 By default, `impute_genome.py` will return model predictions for every chromosome.
 To change this behavior, chromosomes can also be selected based on the `--keys` flag.
 The script will also predict every site irregardless of whether they are observer or not.
 To modulate this behavior, the `--denoise` flag can be set to `False`.
 Doing this will make it so that the output file will only impute unobserved methylation states and not impute/denoise observed methylation states.
 It has to be noted that CpG Transformer is the only model to explicitly model denoising in its design (objective function).
 For more detailed information about additional flags, use `python impute_genome.py -h`.

 In terms of speed, CpG Transformer and DeepCpG will be fastest (when using a GPU) and CaMelia slowest due to its heavy preprocessing.
 (I have tried my best to vectorize and parallellize as much as possible, any contributors interested in improving are welcome to open a pull request.)

 ### Benchmarking <a name="benchmark"></a>

 Because CpG Transformer masks and randomizes multiple CpG sites per batch, performances reported during training are negatively biased.
 In practical use (imputation), this forms no problem, as no masking takes place at this point.
 For benchmarking however, CaMelia and DeepCpG may have an unfair advantage because they do not train using masking strategies.
-To perform a fair comparison between all models a separate benchmarking script `benchmark.py` is provided for CpG Transformer.
-DeepCpG and CaMelia can just use the `impute_genome.py` script and specify one or more test chromosomes.
+To perform a fair comparison between all models, a separate benchmarking script `benchmark.py` is provided for CpG Transformer.
+To benchmark DeepCpG and CaMelia, `impute_genome.py` script can be used with one or more test chromosomes specified.
 It has to be noted that CpG Transformer was not designed to separately mask and predict sites like this.
 Consequently, the benchmark script may take a lot of time to run.

 ### Interpretation <a name="interpret"></a>